bcgov/digital-trust-toolkit/docs/governance/business/digital-business-card-v1.md

     <th>Notes</th>
     <td>
         <ul><li>Credential issuance will be limited to businesses that are created in the new BC Registries system.
 Additional business types may be added in the future</li></ul>
-        This attribute is in close aignment with:
+        This attribute is in close alignment with:
         <ul><li>Open Ownership schema: <code>entityType</code></li></ul>
     </td>
   </tr>